Applifier/unity-ads-iOS-integration/README.md

 ### Show a Video Ad

-Now, in the root View Controller, the following code will play a video ad
+Finally, in the root View Controller, the following code will play a video ad

 ```objc
 if ([[UnityAds sharedInstance] setZone:@"video"] && [[UnityAds sharedInstance]canShowZone:@"video"]) {